drhsqlite/fossil-mirror/www/containers.md

 ```

 The parent directory path in the `rootfs` variable is important,
-because although we aren’t using `machinectl`, the `systemd-nspawn`
+because although we aren’t able to use `machinectl` on such systems, the
-developers assume you’re using them together.
-Thus, when you give
+`systemd-nspawn` developers assume you’re using them together; when you give
 `--machine`, it assumes the `machinectl` directory scheme.
 You could
-instead use `--directory`, allowing you to store the rootfs whereever
+instead use `--directory`, allowing you to store the rootfs wherever
 you like, but why make things difficult?
 It’s a perfectly sensible
 default, consistent with the [LHS] rules.